expo/expo-2d-context/README.md

 <https://github.com/web-platform-tests/wpt/tree/master/2dcontext>

-A slightly adapted version of the above test suite is included in this repo's `test` directory, which can generate testing code for both browser and expo environments.
+A slightly adapted version of the above test suite is included in this repo's `test` directory, which can generate testing code for both browser and Expo environments.

 ### Running tests in a browser